Version 1.89.J01 - 3 April 2012. (This page updated 5 April 2014.)

 The unit data files use the UTF-8 encoding.
 This enables you to use Unicode characters in unit names.
 However, you can not always access them.

 The graphical interface of Units can display all characters available in its font.
 Those not available are shown as empty rectangles.
 The default font is Monospaced.
 It is a so-called logical font, or a font family, with different versions depending on the locale.
 It usually contains all the national characters and much more, but far from all of Unicode.
-You may specify another font by using the property GUIFONT, or an applet parameter, or the command option -g.
+You may specify another font by using the property GUIFONT, or the command option -g.

 You can enter into the Units window all chracters available at your keyboard, but there is no facility to enter any other Unicode characters.